-Wearing a corsage is not a new trend; it is a time-honoured tradition that originated in the 18e century.
-In the past, when a man asked a woman out, it was common for the man to take a corsage and slip it on a woman's wrist.
+Wearing a corsage is not a new trend; it is a time-honoured tradition born in the 18e century.
+In the past, if a man asked a woman out, it was customary for the man to have a corsage took and slipped on a woman's wrist.
 Nowadays, corsages are only worn at formal gatherings.

 Types of corsages

-In the past, a corsage always consisted of one or more flowers.
-Nowadays, several 'modern' varieties are available.
+Previously, a corsage always from one or more flowers.
+Today, several 'modern' variants are available.
 We discuss some of them.

 A traditional corsage consists of one or more small flowers and/or plants tied together to form a mini bouquet.

-They are popping up everywhere: dried flowers!
-It's one of the most popular trends right now!
-They are light and do not wilt, which is why dried flowers are incorporated into a corsage.
+They pop up everywhere: dried flowers!
+It is one of the most popular trends at the moment!
+They are light and do not wilt, which is why dried flowers in a corsage processed.

 A wooden corsage has little in common with a traditional corsage.
 It is a wooden plate, carved in shape of your choice.
-The initials or first names of bride and groom are often branded on the corsage.
+On the corsage are often branded with the initials or first names of bride and groom.

 Making your own corsages